tBuLi/kingdon/docs/usage.rst

     Moreover, a scalar is created by :meth:`~kingdon.algebra.Algebra.scalar`, a bivector by :meth:`~kingdon.algebra.Algebra.bivector`, a pseudoscalar by :meth:`~kingdon.algebra.Algebra.pseudoscalar`, and so on.
-    However, all of these merely add the corresponding :code:`grades` argument to your input and then call :code:`alg.multivector`, so :code:`alg.multivector` is what we need to understand.
+    However, all of these merely add the corresponding :code:`grades` argument to your input and then call :class:`~kingdon.algebra.Algebra.multivector`, so :class:`~kingdon.algebra.Algebra.multivector` is what we need to understand.

 :class:`~kingdon.multivector.MultiVector`'s support common math operators: